isomerpages/moe-anglicanhigh/_partners/Anglican House/Fees.md

  Note: Overseas and local bank charges are to be paid by payer.

 * Boarders have to pay for the use of air-conditioning in their rooms at the end of every month or before leaving the hostel, at a rate of $0.60 per kilowatt hour.
 A meter installed outside each room will determine the amount used.
 Anglican House reserves the right to revise the rate by giving one month notice.<br>
-* A surcharge of $15/calendar month will be imposed on having additional appliances such as a mini-refrigerator in the room.
-Such appliances have to be registered with and approved by the hostel office prior to installation.
-For such approved installation, boarders shall be responsible for its repair and its removal upon checking-out.<br>